yauheniya-ai/legal-agent/README.md

 # Install dependencies
 uv pip install -r requirements.txt
-# or: pip install -r requirements.txt
 ```

 ### Usage
-1. Set your Google Gemini API key as an environment variable
+1. Rename `.env.example` to `.env` and set your Google Gemini API key
-2. Open `legal-agent.ipynb` in Jupyter
+2. Open `legal-agent.ipynb` in your IDE or in Jupyter
 3. Run all cells to process the 10-K documents and generate analysis

 ## 📁 Project Structure